-Getting used to a world where we live and breathe internet, the term or experience of ‘connectivity’ is usually taken for granted.
+Getting used to a world where we live and breathe the internet, the term or experience of ‘connectivity’ is usually taken for granted.
 We are completely dependent on these digital devices and extremely addicted to this connected world.
-The accelerating influence of internet is seen in the way we communicate with each other and entertain ourselves.
+The accelerating influence of the internet of things in logistics is seen in the way we communicate with each other and entertain ourselves.

-Internet of Things (IoT) has always been the much desired ecosystem where several physical devices (smart gadgets) are wirelessly connected to each other in same network.
+Internet of Things (IoT) has always been the much-desired ecosystem where several physical devices (smart gadgets) are wirelessly connected to each other in the same network.
 This technology has influenced our way of living drastically by integrating different technologies such as Bluetooth, RFID, Wi-Fi and Zigbee over wireless networks.

-In this blog, we shall discuss the prominent role of IoT in Logistics and warehouse management.
+In this blog, we shall discuss the prominent role of IoT in the Logistics and Transportation Industry.

 Logistics operators, business as well as end consumers are seen the bright side of IoT when implemented to complement Logistics operations.
-Experts identify areas in Logistics operations that can be automated with Internet of Things.
-Scrutinizing the processes involved in the entire logistics value chain, experts find a way out to integrate warehouse operations, freight transportation and final delivery with the help of an integrated IoT system.
+Experts identify areas in Logistics operations that can be automated with the Internet of Things.
+Scrutinizing the processes involved in the entire logistics value chain, experts find a way out to integrate warehouse operations, Warehouse Automation, freight transportation, and final delivery with the help of an integrated IoT system.

 Some may argue that launching such IoT systems is expensive.
-However, when compared the benefits of this system with respect to safety and security of workers, their overall operational efficiency and improved customer experience, the cost at which it comes seems to be a reasonable deal.
+However, when compared to the benefits of this system with respect to the safety and security of workers, their overall operational efficiency, and improved customer experience, the cost at which it comes seems to be a reasonable deal.

-Following pointers will give you a clear picture of impact of IoT on Logistics operations management:
+The following pointers will give you a clear picture of the impact of IoT on Logistics operations management:

 - Check the status of assets or parcel and get accurate information about the same